cashapp/logquacious/README.md

 ### dataSources

-Contains the URL, index, etc for querying ElasticSearch.
+Contains the URL, index, etc for querying Elasticsearch.
 An example:

 ```json
 "dataSources": [